 Then he heard it.
 A beeping sound.
 He looked at his slush-covered phone.
 Not it.
 He glanced into the interior of the Jeep, the overhead lights spilling out around him.
 Not there.
 Scott chanced a look up the road and saw a distant orange glow through the snowfall.
 Like firelight in a fog, the glow blossomed, brightening, and Scott could not understand what he was seeing.
 Then the light source broke free of the snow and fog and apparently, the Eisenhower Tunnel.
 The low, knocking sound of a diesel engine rose up against the beeping as a semi backed up very slowly down the road, running lights lit up like a strip club.

 The big truck rolled backwards in a perfectly straight line down the middle of the slow lane the wrong way, it’s headlights breaching the dark tunnel ahead and halogen backup lights illuminating Scott and the white Jeep like the spotlight of a coast guard cutter on drug smugglers in a night squall at sea.

+Scott glanced back down the road but it was empty.
 The snow and slush crunched and squashed out under the heavily-loaded tire treads as the rig arrived, coming to a rumbling stop in the nowhere of Scott’s predicament.